-The overall Stephen's Crossing development is governed by prior conditions of approval for CSP-09003, CSP-09003-01, PPS 4-11004, PPS 4-15011, and DSP-20050.
-It is noted that while PPS 4-11004 was filed on the entirety of the subject property, 4-15011 was subsequently filed on part of the eastern portion of the larger Stephen's Crossing site, specifically the area from the Timothy Branch crossing to Missouri Avenue.
-Transportation-related conditions of approval adopted in 4-15011 are consistent with the conditions adopted in 4-11004.
-Transportation-related conditions from the prior PPS approvals that are relevant to the subject PPS are provided below in bold text, while comments on the conditions follow in plain text (†denotes amendment, underlining indicates new language, and [Brackets] and strikethrough indicate deleted language):
+The overall Stephen's Crossing development is governed by prior conditions of approval for CSP-09003, CSP-09003-01, PPS 4-11004 and 4-15011, and DSP-20050.
+It should be noted that while PPS 4-11004 was filed on the entirety of the subject property, 4-15011 was subsequently filed on part of the eastern portion of the site, specifically the area from the Timothy Branch crossing to Missouri Avenue.
+Conditions of approval adopted in PPS 4-15011 are consistent with the transportation-related conditions provided in

+4-11004.
+The transportation conditions from the prior approvals that are relevant to the subject application are provided below in bold text, while staff comments on the conditions follow in plain text (†denotes amendment, underlining indicates new language, and [Brackets] and strikethrough indicate deleted language):